fahadperwani/chat-app/readme.md

 ### 2. Create a Service Account

--   Go to your cloud provider's console (e.g., Google Cloud Console).
+-   Go to the Google Cloud Console.
--   Create a new service account with the necessary permissions for accessing flight information APIs.
+-   Create a new service account with Dialogflow API access.
 -   Download the service account credentials as a JSON file.

 ### 3. Add Credentials